JohannesNE/aarhus-covid19-datathon/data/Social Compliance/README.md

 ### Making plots of predicted values

+To further understand the implications of the models that are implemented in the paper, I have visualized the potential outcome of the model.

-Getting predicted values from the two models are done by using the function fitted():
+Therefore, I start by getting predicted values from the two models are done by using the function fitted():

 ``` r